cdoty/9918-Adventures/PK8002/Readme.md

 Bit 0 ($01)	Enables or disables sprites.
 Bit 2 ($04)	Enables 60 hz mode.
 If set the system runs at 60 hz, and 50 hz if cleared.
 Bit 3 ($08)	Enables graphics mode.
 If set, the pattern memory is configured like mode 2 on the TMS9918a.
 If cleared, it is configured like mode 1.
-&emsp;&ensp;Mode 2 divides the screen into 3 parts and uses a pattern and color buffer for each part.
+Mode 2 divides the screen into 3 parts and uses a pattern and color buffer for each part.
 Mode one shares a pattern and color buffer for the entire screen.
 Bit 4 ($10) Controls how the color table location is set.
 If the bit is set, port $92 controls the location.
 If cleared, it comes after the name table.
 Bit 5 ($20) Controls the color mode.
 If the bit is cleared, it operates like the TMS9918a.
 If set, 2/4 colors per pixelare used.
 Bit 6 and 7 ($C0) Sets upper two bits of the 16 bit VRAM address, in RAM.